 Professor Hojka Kraigher, the LIFEGENMON project coordinator will also give a keynote address at the conference, a recognition of the quality of work that has been achieved by the project so far.

 The National Technical University of Athens is hosting the LIFE platform meeting on plastic recycling, in Athens (Greece) on 21-22 September 2017.
-The draft agenda outlines the two-day programme of speakers, workshops and a field trip.
+The final agenda outlines the two-day programme of speakers, workshops and a field trip.

 Two keynote speakers will address the role of plastics in a circular economy, from the policy and industrial perspectives.
 A workshop follows, with LIFE project teams explaining how they are getting more plastic waste into the circular economy.
 During the first afternoon, participants can choose between four interactive workshops: